yidas/python-worker-dispatcher/README.md

         'frequency_mode': {             # Changing from assigning tasks to a fixed number of workers once, to assigning tasks and workers frequently.
             'enabled': False,
             'interval': 1,              # The second(s) of interval
             'accumulated_workers': 0,   # Accumulate the number of workers for each interval for next dispatch.
+Can be set as a negative number.
             'max_workers': None,        # limit the maximum number of workers to prevent system exhaustion.
         },
         'use_processing': False,        # To break GIL, workers will be based on processing pool.